 Practice Without a Guitar

-While we normally equate guitar practice as always having to use an instrument, other things can be done when it needs to be quiet too.
+We normally equate guitar practice as always having to use an instrument.
+But other things can be done when it needs to be quiet.
 Especially if you are teaching yourself how to play.

 One is working on theory exercises.
 This can help you better understand the music you are playing and assist with your technique.
 To be fluent in reading music and quick to recognize notes is a huge benefit to any musician.
 If you can’t make noise, then consider some theory to improve your skills.